|

 altitudinis mons et locus tant[is oper]ibus sit

-egestus (Smallwood 378) On the north side of the forum, built into the
+north side of the forum, built into the slopes of

-headquarters of the annona, the agency responsible
+the annona, the agency responsible for the receipt

-for the receipt and distribution of grain. [[21]]
+and distribution of grain. [[21]]

-On the Esquiline hill was constructed the first of
+On the Esquiline hill

-Nero'sDomus Aurea as its foundations.
-On the other
+its foundations.
+On the other side of the river a

-which drew its water from Lake Bracciano and ran
+from Lake Bracciano and ran some 60 kilometers to

-some 60 kilometers to the heights of the Janiculum
+the heights of the Janiculum Hill.
+It was dedicated

-Hill.
-It was dedicated in 109.
-A section of its
+in 109.
+A section of its channel survives in the

-channel survives in the basement of the American
+basement of the American Academy in Rome. [[22]]

-Academy in Rome. [[22]] The arch in Beneventum is the most significant
+The arch in Beneventum is the most significant

 monument elsewhere in Italy.
 It was dedicated in